maladon/docs/quickstart/manualdevice/README.md

 template: default
 ---

-# Getting-started Guide: Manually Activate a Connected Lightbulb Device Using APIs
+# Guide: Manually Activate a Connected Lightbulb Device Using APIs

 In this guide, you will manually activate a device to act as a connected lightbulb using API calls.